JordanHendl/Nyx-Module-Collection-1/README.md

-  If tests are to be generated
+  If tests are to be generate

   Athena Testing Library : https://github.com/JordanHendl/Athena